ivanmitic/incoded-notification-system/README.md

 To install database and data required for test, do the following:

-+ Find `~/app/config/databse.php` and change database connection parametres
++ Find `~/app/config/databse.php` and change database connection parameters
 + In the root of the project, locate `install.php` and exectute it `php install.php`